Compute Express Link: Specifications

 On March 11, 2019, the CXL Specification 1.0 based on PCIe 5.0 was released.
 It allows host CPU to access shared memory on accelerator devices with a cache coherent protocol.
 The CXL Specification 1.1 was released in June, 2019.

 On November 10, 2020, the CXL Specification 2.0 was released.
 The new version adds support for CXL switching, to allow connecting multiple CXL 1.x and 2.0 devices to a CXL 2.0 host processor, and/or pooling each device to multiple host processors, in distributed shared memory and disaggregated storage configurations; it also implements device integrity and data encryption.
 There is no bandwidth increase from CXL 1.x, because CXL 2.0 still utilizes PCIe 5.0 PHY.

 On August 2, 2022, the CXL Specification 3.0 was released, based on PCIe 6.0 physical interface and PAM-4 coding with double the bandwidth; new features include fabrics capabilities with multi-level switching and multiple device types per port, and enhanced coherency with peer-to-peer DMA and memory sharing.

 On November 14, 2023, the CXL Specification 3.1 was released.

 On December 3, 2024, the CXL Specification 3.2 was released.
+CXL 3.2 introduced the CXL Hot-Page Monitoring Unit (CHMU), which allows software to identify frequently accessed pages in tiered memory systems.
+It also added common event records, PCIe management message pass-through compatibility, and online firmware activation.

+On November 18, 2025, the CXL Specification 4.0 was released, doubling the link rate from 64 to 128 GT/s.
+It also introduced bundled ports and enhanced memory reliability, availability, and serviceability features.